-Annmarie Principe is keenly aware that many of the students who take her Medical Assistant Technician classes at Florida Career College (FCC) are looking for another chance.
+Annmarie Principe is keenly aware that many of the students who take her Medical Assistant Classes at Florida Career College (FCC) are looking for another chance.

 Some are striving to overcome challenges from their past, be it misfortunes, wrong turns, or costly mistakes that seemingly escalated beyond their control.
 Others have long underestimated themselves and have finally conjured up the strength to take another crack at improving their education and career possibilities.